 Taken together, our findings provide evidence on gender differences in reactions to failure that are consistent with previous studies, but in a setting with higher stakes and for a much larger population.
 Our estimates suggest that if females are equally likely to retake as males, females would have better exam performances and be substantially more represented in the high-quality universities, which may in turn, have important implications for the gender equality in the labor market.

-(Le Kang, China Institute for Educational Finance Research, Peking University; Ziteng Lei, Department of Economics, University of California, Santa Barbara; Yang Song, Department of Economics, Colgate University; Peng Zhang, School of Management and Economics, The Chinese University of Hong Kong, Shenzhen.)
+(Le Kang, Institute of Education Research, Nanjing University; Ziteng Lei, School of Labor and Human Resources, Renmin University of China; Yang Song, Department of Economics, Colgate University; Peng Zhang, School of Management and Economics, The Chinese University of Hong Kong, Shenzhen.)

 References